confluentinc/ksql/design-proposals/klip-24-key-column-semantics-in-queries.md

 key column.
 However, a helpful error message will inform the user of the changes they need to make to resolve this.
 Resolution is simple: just add the key column to the projection!

-todo: how about existing queries that alias ROWKEY to a value column?

 ## Security Implications

 None.